Limonlu River: History

 The ancient name of the river was Lamos (Λάμος, Latinised as Lamus, Arabic: اللامس, al-Lāmis).
 The river formed the boundary between Rough Cilicia (Kilikia Tracheia) to the west and Flat Cilicia (Kilikia Pedias) to the east.
-At its mouth was the city Antiochia Lamotis, earlier Lamos, formerly the capital of the surrounding region, the Lamotis.
+At its mouth was the city Antiochia Lamotis, earlier Lamos, formerly the capital of the surrounding region, the Lamotis or Lamusia (Λαμουσία).

 Later it formed the eastern edge of the Byzantine theme of Seleucia (Silifke), part of the border region of the empire known as the Kleisoura.
 Thus, the river formed part of the empire's border with the Islamic Caliphate.
 During the 9th–10th centuries, the river was the site of several Arab–Byzantine prisoner exchanges.
 The first of these exchanges occurred in 797 or 805 in the reign of the Caliph Harun ar-Rashid and the Byzantine Emperor Nicephorus I. Within twelve days, 3700 Arabic prisoners were released.
 The final prisoner exchange took place in 946 under Constantine VII and Al-Muti.
 2482 Muslim men and women were released, 230 were kept in captivity.
 Later exchanges took place elsewhere, since it subsequently belonged to the Byzantines.